-The automatic, unattended analyzer provides high-frequency, timely, and accurate predictive data to stakeholders on their exposure to lead or copper contamination risks.
-The operation of every MetalGuard system is supported with remote, 24/7 factory monitoring to ensure the quick identification and remediation of operational issues.
+The analyzer's self-calibrating, automated, unattended operation provides high-frequency, timely, and accurate data to minimize the public's exposure and risk from corrosion.
+The operation of every MetalGuard analyzer is supported with remote condition monitoring of performance 24/7/365.